CandyJanus/StarsectorCampaignModdingExamples/README.md

 mod_info.json - All mods must have this.

+settings.json - Specify where your scripts for rules.csv are stored.
+I have wasted embarrassing amounts of time because I've forgotten you need to do this.

 BarEvent - This specific bar event spawns a random NPC, changes its gender, and allows for it to be made into a trading contact.

-BarEventAdderRuleCMD - Calls BarEvent
+BarEventAdderRuleCMD - Calls BarEvent.

-rules.csv - Calls BarEventAdderRuleCMD
+rules.csv - Calls BarEventAdderRuleCMD.

+bar_events.csv - Regulates how frequently rules.csv calls the listed event.
+Optional file.

 ___________
 In order of what activates what:

  rules.csv->BarEventAdderRuleCMD->BarEvent

 ___________